-If you have another question please open an issue on Github.
+If you have another question please open an issue in the curious-containers project on Github.

 What is the purpose of the Curious Containers project?

 The Curious Conatiners (CC) project allows for data-driven experiments to be executed, shared and reproduced.
 It is built around Docker container technologies, which enables the usage of local or distributed compute resources.

 In the domain of distrubuted computing many alternative frameworks and schedulers exist, but if you share some of the concerns below, CC might be the right tool for you.

 - Reproducible Research: We developed the RED file format to fully describe experiments.
 The components of an experiment (application, data, compute resources) are references (see FAIR Principles) to remote servers and are therefore loosely coupled and interchangeable.

 - Data Security: The project is designed for biomedical applications, which involve the usage of sensitive data.
 CC enforces the separation of data storage and compute resources, where data is accessed via standard protocols supporting authentication.
 Data is never processed outside of temporary Docker containers.

 - Machine Learning Workloads: We are improving CC’s capablities in the realm of machine learning and other high performance workloads.
 CC ships with support for CUDA via nvidia-docker.
 Large data directories (e.g. CAMELYON image database) can be mounted via FUSE based network connectors.